nnewburg/chattyApp/README.md

 Chatty App
 =====================

-A minimal and light dev environment for ReactJS.
+A ReactJS based chat application using Websockets.
+Multiple clients can connect change their username, and broadcast a message to all other connected clients.

 ### Usage

-Clone the boilerplate and create your own git repo.

 ```
-git clone git@github.com:lighthouse-labs/react-simple-boilerplate.git
+git clone git@github.com:nnewburg/chattyApp.git [*namedAny]
-cd react-simple-boilerplate
-git remote rm origin
-git remote add origin [YOUR NEW REPOSITORY]
-# Manually update your package.json file
 ```

 Install the dependencies and start the server.
+You will need to npm install in chattyApp and chattyServer both servers are started with npm start

 ```
 npm install